influxdata/kapacitor/client/API.md

 }
 ```

->NOTE: Only the overrides can be removed, this means that InfluxDB clusters that exist in the configuration cannot be removed.
+>**Note:** Only the overrides can be removed, this means that InfluxDB clusters that exist in the configuration cannot be removed.

 Modify an existing InfluxDB cluster: